zmon1010/kendo-ui-core/docs/knowledge-base/tooltip-modal.md

 ---
-title: Simulate modal behaviour of Kendo UI Tooltip
+title: Simulate Modal Behaviour of Kendo UI Tooltip
-description:
+description: How to force the Kendo Tooltip to display a modal overlay over the page
 type: how to
-page_title: Simulate modal behaviour of Kendo UI Tooltip
+page_title: Make the Kendo Tooltip Modal
 slug: simulate_modal_behaviour_of_kendo_ui_tooltip
 position: 0
 tags: kendo, tooltip, modal